Billy-Spearman-WCCI/RaceCarExtension/README.md

         other classes.
   - [ ] Get tests to pass by writing obvious code.
 It's OK if this code duplicates code in other classes.
   - [ ] Repeat until the second class is well-defined.
 - [ ] Consider the two classes you've created. _Now_ you're allowed to extract common methods into an abstract parent class.
-  - [ ] If you find that _every_ method can moved out of a class, then you don't need it.
+  - [ ] If you find that _every_ method can moved out of a class, then you probably don't need it.